 Injuries resulting from faulty or unsafe heavy equipment are devastating to the victim and their families.
 Brent personally handles each case and will give you the thoughtful attention and respect you deserve.
 To Brent, its more than another claim.
 Its personal.

-If you were injured by a dangerous power tool don’t wait to consult with a lawyer.
+If you were injured by a dangerous power tool don’t wait to consult with a Philadelphia defective power tool injury lawyer.
 Your case will become more difficult to prove with each passing day.
 As the plaintiff, you have the burden of proving your case in court.
-With the passage of time, crucial evidence, witnesses and memories may disappear or fade away making it more difficult to prove your claim.
+With the passage of time, crucial evidence, witnesses, and memories may disappear or fade away making it more difficult to prove your claim.
 Additionally, each state has a law known as the “statute of limitations” which limits the time you have to bring a claim.
 If you don’t file a lawsuit within the statute of limitations you will forever lose your right to sue.

 If you are injured by a faulty power tool, your first step should be to get needed medical attention.
 Then you should call a trial attorney with complex litigation experience.